ky2710/javascript-allonge-six/myAllonge/markdown/main_2_objects.md

 [oop]: http://userpage.fu-berlin.de/~ram/pub/pub_jf47ht81Ht/doc_kay_oop_en

 We're going to look at encapsulation using JavaScript's functions and objects.
 We're not going to call it object-oriented programming, mind you, because that would start a long debate.
-This is just plain encapsulation,[^encapsulation] with a dash of information-hiding.
+This is just plain encapsulation,`1` with a dash of information-hiding.

-[^encapsulation]: "A language construct that facilitates the bundling of data with the methods (or other functions) operating on that data."--[Wikipedia]
+>`1`: "A language construct that facilitates the bundling of data with the methods (or other functions) operating on that data."--[Wikipedia]

 [Wikipedia]: https://en.wikipedia.org/wiki/Encapsulation_(object-oriented_programming)